IlyaKisil/bootstrap-ik1614/README.md

 ./tests/verify-setup.sh
 ```

-### Setup iTerm
+### Setup iTerm2
-My color scheme of choice for iTerm2 is [DoomOne](https://raw.githubusercontent.com/IlyaKisil/bootstrap-ik1614/master/misc/color-themes/iterm2/DoomOne-CustomP10K.itermcolors) with minor custom tweaks, mainly to make background match prompt line.
-It also makes `zsh-autosuggestions` easily visible, but not without too much of a distraction
+Use [misc/iterm2/mdracula.itermcolors](https://github.com/IlyaKisil/bootstrap-ik1614/blob/master/misc/iterm2/mdracula.itermcolors) which kinda replicates Dracula theme from JetBrains products.
+It will also match `mdracula` color scheme for vim.

 ## Overview of this configuration files and scripts
 ### dotfiles